adcueto/Fipy-LoRaWAN/README.md

-# fipy-GPS-Accelerometer-LoRa
+# Fipy-LoRaWAN

 Project Purpose:
 Read GPS and Accelerometer values and push them to server via LoRa.

 Hardwares that used:
+1. FiPy
+2. PyTrack
-FiPy, PyTrack, Multitech Conduit Gateway
+3. Multitech Conduit Gateway

 In this project, I pay attention to consume low power and stability.
 To decrease power consumption I used Cayenne LPP, Accelerometer sleep - wake up modes and close the unnecessary functions of FiPY.
 Network: